-Kyiv, Ukraine - an Eastern jewel
+Kyiv, Ukraine - a majestic Eastern jewel

 If you haven't ventured as far east as Kyiv and have a spare few days, I cannot recommend it enough.
 This unexpected gem is only three and a half hours away from London and is bound to take your breath away with its charm, shiny church domes and delicious homely foods.
 And it is all still very affordable!